The G99 code is a modal command that tells the cutting tool to move back to the R plane after finishing a canned cycle operation.

 The G99 codes is completely different when running a CNC lathe.

-G99 on a lathe sets the feed rate mode.
-G99 sets the machine to feed rate per revolution.
+G99 on a lathe sets the feed rate mode to feed rate per revolution.

 This means if you use a F5 command and G99 is active, the feed rate will be set to 5 inches per revolution.